Rapid-Design-of-Systems-Laboratory/beluga/README.md

     logging.warning('Some warning message')
     logging.error('Some error message')

 This allows you suppress or display only certain kind of messages.
-You will no longer have to worry about stray print messages this way.
-This also allows the creation of a log-file.
+You will no longer have to worry about stray print messages.
+This also allows the creation of a logfile.
 The logfile is created in the current directory by default and is named `beluga.log`.
 This can be changed using the configuration tool.

 Run the command `beluga -h` in order to see the command line arguments used to control this behavior.
 For example: